Why Workshops?

 Evidence Based Teaching Academy (EBTA)

-The Evidence-Based Teaching Academy (EBTA) is an annual weeklong academy that focuses on introducing and modeling research-based teaching and learning practices in STEM education.
-This experience was developed for novice and experienced instructors and has an embedded project component that leads participants through the process of editing a specific aspect of a current course they will be teaching soon.
+This experience is designed for both novice and experienced instructors and includes an embedded project component that guides participants through revising a specific aspect of a current course they will be teaching soon.

 Ethics